johnckim/NLP_Recommendation_Threadtogether/README.md

 - Outfit combination list: outfit combinations curated by the subject matter expert stylist
 ![outfit](images/outfit_table.png)

-The users will specify an outfit type for the search (e.g. bottom, top, accessory, shoe, one-piece).
-The inputs can be either product ID or free-form text such as brand and description.
+The users will specify an outfit type for the search (e.g. bottom, top, accessory, shoe, one-piece) and the inputs can be either product ID or free-form text such as brand and description.

 ## Summary
 - If the user input is product ID, I find the corresponding product.